Photographer: Jack Caffrey, The Pimlico Project, 2017. © National Gallery of IrelandCredit

 - We have introduced timed ticketing for weekend visits.
 When you book a time slot, you are free to arrive at any time within that slot.
 You can stay in the Gallery as long as you wish.

-- If you have booked a ticket for the exhibition New Perspectives, you do not need to book a free general admission ticket for the same day.
+- If you have booked a ticket for the exhibition Jack B. Yeats: Painting & Memory, you do not need to book a free general admission ticket for the same day.

 - Up to six individuals from the same household, or the same support bubble, can visit the Gallery together.
 If you’re booking tickets on behalf of others, you can book up to six tickets online.